MaxAKAgluck/Directory-Room-Writeup/README.md

 I thought initially that since we have the NTLMSSP password we can input it in Wireshark (Edit-Prefs-Protocols) and then filter for ntlmssp but Wireshark doesn't do that, so we need to run a script to decrypt the actual WinRM commands sent.
 (Scipt link - https://github.com/h4sh5/decrypt-winrm/blob/main/winrm_decrypt.py)

-It throwed errors because its incompatible with python3.12 and in the end I got so tired of these that I
+It throwed errors because its incompatible with python3.12 and I spent about an hour investigating this and how to run it.

 After decrypting first command was whoami, second and third: